wbabik/Practical_Computing_Gentle_Intro/Class_04_Linux_shell_I/Class_4.md

 > #### Syntax
 >
 > `cut [OPTIONS] [FILE]`  cuts fragments from a text file.
-> `-c n1-n2` cuts from each line in the file characters from n1 to n2, counting from the beginning of the line
+> `-c n1-n2` cuts from each line in the file characters from n1 to n2, counting from the beginning of the line,
-> `-f columns`  cuts particular columns from the file; if multiple columns are specified, they should either be separated by `,` or, if you want a range of consecutive columns, by `-`.
+> `-f`  cuts particular columns from the file; if multiple columns are specified, they should either be separated by `,` or, if you want a range of consecutive columns, by `-`.
 For example:  `cut -f 2` extracts the second column, `cut -f 2,4,6` extracts columns two, four and six, and `cut -f 2-5` extracts columns from two to five.
 > By default, `cut` assumes that columns are separated by `tab`, but any delimiter can be used, by setting it with option `-d 'sep'`.
 For example to use underscore (`_`) as separator and extract columns from two to five you type `cut -f 2-5 -d '_'`.
 >
 > `sort [OPTIONS] [FILE]` sorts lines of a text file alphabetically (by default)